Yuheng1997/HRL_Thesis/README.md

 gradient under OCAD(Option-Critic Architecutre with deterministic intra-option policy, named TSAC under OCDA. \
 We implement and validate the method in air-hockey games, with the LBR iiwa, the 7 DoF robotic arm.\
 The low level agents include ATACOM and CNP-B. The ATACOM is a besser choice.\
-We improve the agent's performance using Self Learning(SL) and Curriculum Learning(CL).\
+We improve the agent's performance using Self Learning(SL) and Curriculum Learning(CL).

+## Method
-The structure of out method:\
+The structure of the Agent:\
 ![](./demo/Flow_chart.png)\
+Structure of OCAD in infinite option:\
-Compared with the option critic architecture(OCA).\
+The option critic architecture(OCA):\
-OCA:\
 ![](./demo/OCA.png)\
-Option critic architecture with deterministic intra-option policy in infinite option:\
+Option critic architecture with deterministic intra-option policy(OCAD) in infinite option:\
 ![](./demo/OCADinInfiniteOption.png)

 ## The trained agent demo